EdgarDegas/ResponsiveButton/README.md

 # ResponsiveButton

-A description of this package.
+A UIButton subclass that can become a spinner.